-Having a bad credit score isn't a death sentence when it comes to car insurance.
+A bad credit score shouldn't be a dealbreaker when it comes to finding affordable insurance.

 Finding cheap car insurance with bad credit is a difficult task.
-On average, drivers with poor credit pay 50% more for car insurance.
-This comes out $116 more per month for car insurance because of their credit score.
+On average, drivers with poor credit (580-669) pay $351 more for a 6-month car insurance policy than drivers with very good credit (740-799).
+This comes out $59 more per month for car insurance because of their credit score.
 In order to find you the best rates with bad credit, we created a user profile and got car insurance quotes from top insurance companies in the US.
 Let's see which insurance provider has the cheapest rates.

-Using a profile outlined here, we surveyed 7 companies to see which company offered the cheapest rates for drivers with generalized credit scores.
-Those with very poor credit (between 300-579) pay an average of $2,646 per year for auto insurance, across the surveyed insurers.
+Using a profile outlined here, we surveyed 7 insurance providers to see which company offered the cheapest rates for drivers with generalized credit scores.
+Those with very poor credit (between 300-579) pay an average of $1,369 per policy period for auto insurance, across the surveyed insurers.

 Nationwide is the cheapest insurance company for car insurance with credit ranging from poor to fair.
 Bear in mind Nationwide is only the cheapest company for our user profile.
 Your best bet for finding affordable insurance is to compare as many insurers as possible.